tamique-debrito/coupled_pcla_numpy/readme.md

 ## Some notes:

 For STFT parameters, usual argument order is: window_size, fft_size, stride.
-For probabilistic variables, the usual argument order is time-related before frequency-related
+For probabilistic variables, the usual argument order is time-related before frequency-related  .
-For PCLA, the variables are named as pA_B_C
-where A in ['t', 'f'] describes which of the high-temporal-res or high-spectral-res cases it belongs to;
+For PCLA, the variables are named in format pA_B_C, where A in ['t', 'f'] describes which of the high-temporal-res or high-spectral-res cases it belongs to;
 B and C represent the conditioning of the probability (i.e. B|C).